descope/react-sdk/README.md

 #### User Management

-The `UserManagement` widget let you embed a user table in your site to view and take action.
+The `UserManagement` widget lets you embed a user table in your site to view and take action.

 The widget lets you: